 Missing in the Park: Bizarre Disappearances in National Parks

-Millions of people are visiting our beautiful national parks each year.
-They travel from one side of the continent to the other to see the breathtaking tall Sequoia trees on the west coast to the pristine beaches of South Carolina on the east.
+Millions of people visit our beautiful national parks each year.
+They travel from one side of the continent to the other to see the breathtaking tall Sequoia trees on the west coast, the pristine beaches of South Carolina on the east and everything in between.

 Attendance numbers at national parks have set all-time record highs in the last few years.
-According to Los Angeles Times, Death Valley, Joshua Tree, Sequoia and Yosemite national parks reported setting attendance records during 2016, with all parks reporting a whopping 330.97 million people visiting our recreational parks – and hundreds, maybe thousands, of those people are missing.
+According to Los Angeles Times, Death Valley, Joshua Tree, Sequoia and Yosemite national parks reported setting attendance records during 2016, with all parks reporting a whopping 330.97 million people visiting our recreational parks – and hundreds of those people are missing.

 Amy Wroe Bechtel – Shoshone National Forest